 Electives or Delight Directed Learning

 If your child is reading real books or having experiences in a specific area of studies, such as drama or physical education, then you should count hours to determine credit.
+This is also one way to record any homeschool electives your child takes.

 120-180 hours = 1 credit